tjhickey724/reactnative/courses/cs153aSum23Brandeis.md

 and give feedback to each other.
 We also look over the asynchronous students apps from last week and we start looking at the [Gesture Handlers](https://docs.swmansion.com/react-native-gesture-handler/).

+### Lesson 11 Thu 6/22/23
+We work on interacting with chatGPT.

+Also we practice writing javascript for word games like wordle...